 - UCS Career Closet: The UCS Career Closet is a service offered by UH University Career Services, where students care rent business professional clothing.
 Business professional suits come in either pantsuits or skirt suits and are available in multiple sizes and cuts.
 COVID-19 Update: Due to COVID-19 concerns, we are no longer accepting professional attire donations at this time.
 We will institute the following precautious with the growing concerns over the spread of COVID-19.

 - STEP 1: Eligible students will schedule a "Career Closet" Appointment through Cougar Pathway.

-- STEP 3: Once a suit has been chosen, the student will work with the UCS staff member to complete the suit sign out and pay $10 via credit or debit card.
-UPDATE: THE 3 day RENTAL FEE WILL BE WAIVED DURING THE PANDEMIC and the rental will be for 48 hours only.
-Student must return the garments to UCS office (Student Service Center 1, Room 106) or fines and UCS services penalties, will be incurred.
+- STEP 3: Once a suit has been chosen, the student will work with the UCS staff member to complete the suit sign out, and pay $10 via credit or debit card.
+UPDATE: THE 3-day RENTAL FEE WILL BE WAIVED DURING THE PANDEMIC and the rental will be for 48 hours only.
+The student must return the garments to the UCS office (Student Service Center 1, Room 106), or fines and UCS services penalties, will be incurred.

 Resume, CV, Cover Letter

 A resume shows your relevant professional experiences, education, skills, volunteer activities, and honors in a written formal document and is used to apply for jobs or internships.